Detroit officer charged in rubber pellet shooting at protest

 Floyd, who was Black and handcuffed, died after a white police officer pressed his knee into Floyd’s neck for nearly 8 minutes even as Floyd begged for air and eventually stopped moving.

+Detroit Police Sgt.
+Nicole Kirkwood said Monday in an email to The Associated Press that an investigation was “immediately launched” after the department learned about the incident, and Police Chief James Craig suspended the officer.

+“It’s important that we do not paint an entire organization with a broad brush,” Kirkwood said.
+“The actions of this officer should not reflect the vast majority of the men and women who have been working and responded to the protest appropriately for the last (eight) weeks.”

-The Associated Press left an email Monday afternoon seeking comment from Police Chief James Craig and a message seeking comment from the Detroit Police Officers Association union.
+The Associated Press left an email Monday afternoon seeking comment from the Detroit Police Officers Association union.

 No arraignment date for Debono was listed in court records as of Monday.